THE RED BULLETIN: Your new film is called Goosebumps, but what exactly are you afraid of?

 How do you get past that?

 I have to silence my inner critic – “quiet, quiet, quiet.”
 And then pump up the other one that is like: “This is going to go really well.
 People are going to laugh really hard.”
-Then I have to convince myself that it’s possible.
+Then I have to convince myself: It’s possible.
 It’s 50:50.
 If I can get to 50:50 where I don’t know whether it’s going to be good or bad, that’s a good place to be as you go on stage.

 Were you a difficult child?